Images of Antarctic Ice Shelves

 These data are offered free of charge.
 You may use these data freely, provided that you cite NSIDC as the source, and provide an acknowledgment in any published papers.

 The following example shows how to cite the use of this data set in a publication.
-List the principal investigators, year of data set release, data set title, dates of the data you used (for example, March to June 2004), publisher: NSIDC, and digital media.
+List the principal investigators, year of data set release, data set title, indicate subset used (for example, March to June 2004), publisher: NSIDC, and DOI.